 If you spent your entire life travelling around Africa, you wouldn’t be able to see everything it has to offer.
 Most of us, however, are not lucky enough to be able to do that.
-We’ve created a bucket list of some of the unmissable places to go and things to see in southern Africa.
+We’ve created a travel bucket list of some of the unmissable places to go and things to see and do in southern Africa.

 Free Fall, Fly and Swing!